 Investing doesn’t necessarily require you to curtail all enjoyable activities.

-In fact, the sooner you begin the investment journey, the fewer compromises you will have to make (my recent blog is evidence of that).
+In fact, the sooner you begin the investment journey, the fewer compromises you will have to make.

 Combating these money fears?

 You can’t address something if you don’t know it exists.

 Therefore, the first step is to consciously reflect on your decision-making and the stories you tell yourself about money.

 Once you do that, you may become more open to considering evidence that refutes some of your money fears.

 The good thing about investing is that it is rooted in simple logic and math, unlike emotions, so it’s easy to verify.

 Of course, engaging an independent financial advisor allows you to outsource decision-making to someone that not only has substantially more experience than you but also has no emotional baggage about your money.

 ALSO READ: 7 money lessons in 7 minutes